Duck, Goose & Chicken Hatchery

 4) Access to the technical and research staff of the Livestock Conservancy.
 I have used them myself!

 You may own some rare breeds of poultry now!
-Following is how the Livestock Conservancy ranks different breeds of livestock and poultry.
+The following is how The Livestock Conservancy (TLC) ranks different breeds of livestock and poultry.
 For each category, I have listed the breeds we offer.

 Critical: Fewer than 500 breeding birds in the US and five or fewer primary breeders